Dhyagheshan/Spring-Boot-Kafka-Producer/README.md

 This Spring Boot Application is used for publishing events to Kafka.

-Before Starting the Application create a database and add a table with name "moviesdata" in it.
+Before Starting the Application create a database and add a table with name "moviesdata" in MySql.

+The database table fields must be the fields given in MoviesModel.class under com.sbkafkaproducer.model package.

+Add some data to the table to fetch after running the project.

 Provide your database name and MySql username and password in application.properties file.

-The database table fields must be the fields given in MoviesModel.class under com.sbkafkaproducer.model package.

 *************************************